Suzue Miuchi: Life

 She was born in Nishinomiya, Japan and grew up in Osaka.
 She lived nearby a rental bookstore (kashi-hon) in her childhood and started drawing manga herself, when she had too many unpaid bills at a rental bookstore and her mother forbid her to continue reading manga.
-Miuchi made her professional debut as a manga artist in 1967, aged only 16, with the manga Yama no Tsuki to Kodanuki in the shōjo magazine Margaret.
+Miuchi made her professional debut as a manga artist in 1967, aged only 16, with the manga Yama no Tsuki to Kodanuki in the shōjo magazine Bessatsu Margaret.
 Her early debut as a highschool-aged manga artist inspired Yukari Ichijo to start a professional career as a manga artist at the time.
 She became famous for publishing short stories in the early 1970s, among them also horror manga.
 Her 1975 short story Shiroi Kagebōshi is considered a classic of shōjo horror manga.

-Her biggest success came in 1976, when she began the long-running and ongoing series Glass Mask (Glass no Kamen) about a girl becoming a famous theater actress.
-The manga has been adapated into a stage play, a live-action TV series and an anime series.
+Her biggest success came in 1976, when she began the long-running series Glass Mask about a girl becoming a famous theater actress.
+The manga has been adapted into a stage play, a live-action TV series and two anime series.
+She continued publishing Glass Mask until 2012, when she went on hiatus with the series.

-She won the Kodansha Manga Award (1982) for Youkihi-den and the Japan Cartoonists Association Award (1995) for Glass Mask.
+She won the Kodansha Manga Award (1982) for Yōkihi-den and the Japan Cartoonists Association Award (1995) for Glass Mask.